bitranox/fake_winreg/README.rst

         OSError: [WinError 1707] The network address is invalid if the computer name can not be resolved

-        SystemError: System error 53 has occurred.
-The network path was not found if the network path is invalid
+        FileNotFoundError: [WinError 53] The network path was not found if the network path is invalid

         OSError: [WinError 6] The handle is invalid